Chess has its reasons, of which Reason is well aware

 In chess you can clearly see the outcome of your efforts and, above all, you are personally responsible for the result.
 In this sense, the Stakhanovite chess promoter, Malcolm Pein, with his charity Chess in Schools and Communities, has performed inspirational miracles in getting chess accepted in mainstream education.

 With the problem of increasingly empty time (i.e. a potential stimulation-vacuum) we need an activity that occupies time in a meaningful, stimulating and identity-boosting fashion and that will also act as a counterweight to the often drab and repetitive tasks of mundane social existence.
 So why not encourage chess in the young?
 It will do more for them than “waste” mtheir time.

-An article in The Times newspaper of September 7 helpfully hammered home many of these points.
-The author Jack Malvern pointed out that chess sets are selling out quickly, as the TV hit , causing empty time, are together causing demand to surge in dramatic fashion.
+An article in The Times newspaper of September 7 Chess Mania lures millions of players to get on board helpfully hammered home many of these points.
+The author Jack Malvern pointed out that chess sets are selling out quickly, as the TV hit Queen’s Gambit and the pandemic , causing empty time, are together causing demand to surge in dramatic fashion.